 Ease of Use

 At the end of a long day of hiking, the last thing you want is to fight with your firestarter to get warm.
 The easier the firestarter is to use, the better.
+One of the easiest to use on this list is the UCO Titan Stormproof Match Kit.

-Flint & Steel
+Flint and Steel

 Flint & steel is one of the oldest tried-and-true methods of starting a fire.
 The flint can be a variety of different hard rocks, such as quartzite or chert.
 The steel striker component is constructed with a high carbon content and is usually heat-treated.
-When the steel strikes the rock it breaks off tiny particles of the metal, which oxidize and ignite when exposed to oxygen.
+When the steel strikes the rock, it breaks off tiny particles of the metal, which oxidize and ignite when exposed to oxygen.

-One of the negatives of flint & steel is how dull the sparks are, and charred cloth or naturally charred materials are usually required to effectively hold the spark and turn it into a flame.
+One of the negatives of flint and steel is how dull the sparks are, and charred cloth or naturally charred materials are usually required to effectively hold the spark and turn it into a flame.
 The value of flint and steel lies in their ability to be easily reproduced with readily available materials.

 Ferrocerium Rods (Ferro Rod)

 Ferro rods are constructed with different metals, which make it easier or more difficult to scrape depending on the composition.
-Softer rods don’t have as long of a lifespan but generally provide more sparks with each strike.
+Softer rods donโt have as long of a lifespan but generally provide more sparks with each strike.
 Most ferro rods are made with about 50% cerium, with various ratios of lanthanum and iron making up the rest of the mixture.

-A ferro rod doesn’t create a flame when struck, so it’s important that the tinder bundle you use is as dry and flammable as possible.
+A ferro rod doesnโt create a flame when struck, so itโs important that the tinder bundle you use is as dry and flammable as possible.
 Many ferrocerium rods will have a black protective coating on them when they come out of the box, which will need to be scraped off before use.

 Magnesium Bars